Imperial Theatre | An Overview

 The Imperial Theater was constructed for the Shuberts and designed by Herbert J. Krapp.
 It was officially opened with the musical Mary Jane McKane on Christmas of 1923.
 It was the fiftieth venue of the Shuberts in New York, and was built to replace their 20-year-old and outdated Lyric Theatre.
 Additionally, in 1951, the location also held Ms. Globe Pageant for the first-ever.

-Interact with the Imperial Theatre Seating Chart before buying your tickets.
+Check out the Imperial Theatre Seating Chart here.

 Handy Tips